rich-junwang/rich-junwang.github.io/content/posts/tech/tools.md

 (1) Add ssh public key into github webpage. settings -> ssh and GPG keys -> add ssh key.
 (2) To clone a repo, use ssh link. git@github.com:xxx

+We can also use https to clone a repo, but need to add personal access token from github.

 ### Search in Tmux
 Scroll mouse to enter the history mode (or use CTRL + B followed by "[").